-The Barton Creek Greenbelt is packed with great places to swim in Austin, but the Hill of Life dam is among our personal favorites: the water is beautiful (and more reliably present than places like Twin Falls), the small waterfall created by the dam charming, and there’s plenty of space to spread out your towel and enjoy the views.
+The Barton Creek Greenbelt is packed with great places to swim in Austin, but Bench Falls is among our personal favorites: the water is beautiful (and more reliably present than places like Twin Falls), the small waterfall created by the dam charming, and there’s plenty of space to spread out your towel and enjoy the views.

 Stunning Swimming Holes Near Austin

 Of all of the swimming holes near Austin rounded up here, Hamilton Pool just might be the most famous… and once you set eyes on it in person, it’s not hard to see why.

 Photos don’t quite do this magnificent grotto justice: it seems somehow even bigger in person!